dev-Taufertshoefer/qrcode-styled/README.md

 * `positionMarker.squareType = 'rounded'`
 * `positionMarker.innerType = 'dot'`
 * `moduleStyle.type = 'star'`
+* Add output types as provided in node-qrcode

 This project is not yet suitable for integration.
 Not typed.